World War 2

 Below is a searchable listing of those who served in the Australian Army Nursing Service, the Royal Australian Air Force Nursing Service, and the Royal Australian Naval Nursing Service between 1939 and 1946.

-This listing is the most comprehensive available in 2021 and includes names not currently listed by the Department of Veterans’ Affairs ‘nominal roll’ listings or in books already published.
-It will be updated as research progresses.
+This listing is the most comprehensive available and includes names not currently listed by the Department of Veterans’ Affairs ‘nominal roll’ listings or in books already published.
+Files exist for:

 Notes on searching: